Praneeth-10/IGCAST_DB/Read_me.txt

+Pull Compare the Changes in the code on the OMNI server and make changes accordingly.

 Paste the files in the OMNI server.

 Replace the Connetion details in Test.php file on line 23 to line 26